jstraumann/panoptikum/README.md

 Further explanation about the data refresh.

 - To update the metadata, we run this script from the pipenv shell: `python collect.py`.
+Currently this takes a while because hue, saturation and brightness are calculated for each image.
+One could add a logic to skip unchanged images.

 - This script expects a `data/WERKVERZEICHNIS.csv` which is the UTF-8 encoded conversion of the source Excel file.
 It creates (or refreshes) a Data Package specification by inferring schema from the data using [Data Package Pipelines](https://github.com/frictionlessdata/datapackage-pipelines).